Connect with others who understand.

 Medicaid is a state-based public program that provides health insurance for low-income individuals, families, and children.
 Medicare is the national health insurance program available to adults over 65 years old or to individuals with disabilities or permanent kidney failure.

 If you have worked jobs for which you paid into Social Security and cannot currently work due to lung cancer, you may qualify for Social Security disability benefits.
-Furthermore, the two main types of lung cancer, non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC), are included in the Social Security Administration’s list of compassionate allowances.
+Furthermore, the two main types of lung cancer, non-small cell lung cancer and small cell lung cancer (SCLC), are included in the Social Security Administration’s list of compassionate allowances.
 Having a condition from this list will speed up the process of receiving Social Security disability benefits.
 If you get approved for these benefits, you may be eligible to apply for Medicare, even if you are younger than 65.

 You can learn more about Social Security disability benefits, Medicare, and Medicaid by visiting their websites.
-If you do not qualify for these programs, you can check your eligibility for an individual health insurance policy through your state’s public health insurance marketplace or at HealthCare.gov.
+If you don’t qualify for these programs, you can check your eligibility for an individual health insurance policy through your state’s public health insurance marketplace or at HealthCare.gov.
 State plans may be more affordable, as they are subsidized based on income.

 Private Programs